MorganMLGman/info_webpage/content/projects/this_website.md

 Hugo is a framework for building static websites quickly and easily.
 It is written in Go and is known for its speed and flexibility.

-First of all, you need to install Hugo.
+Firstly, you need to install Hugo.
 You can do this by following the instructions on the [Hugo installation page](https://gohugo.io/getting-started/installing/).
 I am using Fedora, so I installed Hugo with this command:
 ```bash
 sudo dnf install hugo
 ```